socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

   Motivating use case: verifying WS5 A5's cancellation-aware algebra kernels actually interrupt a real in-progress computation, not just accept the parameter without exercising it.

+### Command naming direction: parity with established scripting tools

+Going forward, new `--interactive-script` commands should be named and shaped after the equivalent operation's name in established, widely-used SNA scripting ecosystems (e.g. mainstream graph-analysis libraries/languages), rather than an arbitrary SocNetV-internal name, whenever a clear equivalent already exists there.
+Two motivations: (a) it makes cross-checking SocNetV's computations against those tools straightforward during development — matching names make the mapping between the two obvious rather than something to look up each time; (b) it lowers the friction for a user porting an existing script from one of those tools to SocNetV.

+This is a naming/API-shape preference for new commands, and worth revisiting on existing ones opportunistically, not a mandate to rename everything immediately or to add any external dependency/integration — SocNetV's own existing conventions in this file (see Commands above) still take precedence where they'd conflict.

 ### Known issues

 - **`scripts/run_report_export_bench.sh`'s large fixture hangs on its second invocation** within